 - 4.1.
-The designated person should: - obtain written details, signed and dated, from the person who initially identified or received the concern (not from the child/person reporting the concern) and signed and dated by that person - countersign and date the written details - record any information about times, dates and location of incident(s) and details of any potential witnesses. - 4.2.
+The designated person or deputy DSL should: - obtain written details, signed and dated, from the person who initially identified or received the concern (not from the child/person reporting the concern) and signed and dated by that person - record any information about times, dates and location of incident(s) and details of any potential witnesses. - 4.2.
 No attempt should be made to investigate the matter as inappropriate questioning could jeopardise a child protection or criminal investigation and cause distress to the child.